 Entry speeds are to be determined through fastest path analysis.
-Fastest path is the smoothest, flattest path possible for a single vehicle in the absence of other traffic and ignoring all lane markings.
-The fastest path analysis should begin at least 165 feet from the inscribed circle diameter and should not bring the path closer than 3 feet from a stripe nor 5 feet from the face of a curb.
+The fastest path is the smoothest, flattest path possible for a single vehicle in the absence of other traffic and ignoring all lane markings.
+The fastest path analysis should begin at least 165 feet from the ICD and should not bring the path closer than 3 feet from the edge of traveled way prior to the splitter island nor 5 feet from the face of a curb.
 These distances are minimums and the fastest path may occur further away from the curbs and striping depending on the roundabout configuration.
-For fastest path evaluation, see NCHRP Guide 2, Section 6.7.1.
+For fastest path evaluation, see NCHRP Report 672, Section 6.7.1.